IntelLabs/coach/rl_coach/presets/README.md

 # Defining Presets

 In Coach, we use a Preset mechanism in order to define reproducible experiments.
-A Preset defines all the parameters of an experiment in a single file, and can be executed from within the command line using the file name.
+A Preset defines all the parameters of an experiment in a single file, and can be executed from the command line using the file name.
 Presets can be very simple by using the default parameters of the algorithm and environment.
 They can also be explicit and define all the parameters in order to avoid hidden logic.